ImaneBenHassine/Apache-Spark/README.md

 This repository contains my notes of my Apache Spark learning journey through code and examples to show how pyspark can be used to explore big data.

+**Apache Spark** is an Open source framework, an in-memory computing processing engine that processes data on the Hadoop Ecosystem.
+It processes both **batch** and **real-time** data in a **parallel** and **distributed** manner.

+MapReduce: .
+M It is not iterative and interactive.
+MapReduce can process larger sets of data compared to spark.

+**Spark VS MapReduce** :

+- Spark is a lighting-fast in-memory computing process engine, 100 times faster than MapReduce, 10 times faster to disk but MapReduce is I/O intensive read from and writes to disk.
+- Spark supports languages like Scala, Python, R, and Java, unlike Hadoodp which is written in java only.
+- Spark Processes both batch as well as Real-Time data when Hadoop is batch processing.

+**Components/modules of Apache Spark** : Apache Spark comes with
+- SparkCore
+- Spark SQL
+- Spark Streaming
+- Spark MlLib
+- GraphX

+**Installation**: Spark can be installed in 3 different ways.

+- Standalone mode
+- Pseudo-distribution mode
+- Multi cluster mode

 **PySpark** is a Spark library written in Python to run Python applications using Apache Spark capabilities.
 Using PySpark we can run applications parallelly on the distributed cluster (multiple nodes).

 In other words, PySpark is a **Python API** for Apache Spark which is an analytical processing engine for large scale powerful distributed data processing and machine learning applications.